 Side effects of opioids include:

-Opioids also can cause more serious side effects that can be life-threatening.
+Opioids can also cause more serious side effects that can be life-threatening.
 The following might be symptoms of an opioid overdose and should be reported to a doctor immediately:

 - Shallow breathing